kartonfarkas/api_docs/source/suite/emails/get_responses.rst

      - Comments
    * - type
      - string
-     - Reaction of contacts to emails, it can be 'opened', 'notopened', 'received', 'clicked' and 'notclicked' (a link in the email).
+     - Reaction of contacts to emails, it can be 'opened', 'not_opened', 'received', 'clicked' or 'not_clicked' (a link in the email).
      -

 .. list-table:: **Optional Parameters**